ARTS-LED CITY-BUILDING

 • The Case for Basic Income for the Arts

-• Creative Cities Network
+• Creative City Network

-• National Hubs for Art for Social Change
+• Art for Social Change National Network

-• Calgary Arts Coalition
+• Calgary Board of Education Fine Arts Advisory

 We aspire to a future that includes arts and creativity as part of our city’s DNA.

-We see great benefits to helping create conditions for Calgarians to live their most creative lives, including opportunities to develop the creative economy, increase the vibrancy of downtown, enliven neighbourhoods, and enhance quality of life.
+We see great benefits to helping create conditions for Calgarians to live their most creative lives, including opportunities to develop the creative economy, increase the vibrancy of downtown, enliven neighbourhoods and enhance quality of life.

 Everyday Creativity

 Living a Creative Life, Calgary’s arts development strategy, encourages everyday creativity for all Calgarians.
-At the end of 2021 there were more than 200 signatories to the Living a Creative Life strategy.
-The Storytelling Project is one of the ways we share stories and podcasts about Calgarians who are living creative lives, and our web series highlights the rich diversity of stories about creative Calgarians.
+At the end of 2022 there were more than 225 signatories to the Living a Creative Life strategy.

 Calgary Arts Development continues to participate on the Fine Arts Advisory for Calgary Board of Education to gain a better understanding of what arts companies are doing in schools and what schools are doing to ensure young people have the greatest access to arts experiences and learning.
-We also have interactions with the Calgary Catholic School Board, U of C, MRU, AUArts, SAIT, Bow Valley College, and Ambrose University.
+We also have interactions with the Calgary Catholic School Board, U of C, MRU, AUArts, SAIT, Bow Valley College and Ambrose University.

 Vibrant Downtown

-Calgary’s downtown continues to be the cultural heart of our city and a vibrant arts scene is crucial to creating vibrancy for those who work, live, and visit downtown.
+Calgary’s downtown continues to be the cultural heart of our city and a vibrant arts scene is crucial to creating vibrancy for those who work, live and visit downtown.
 The Downtown Strategy states that “A thriving downtown means a thriving Calgary.
 The success of our city relies on our downtown being a place where people want to live and be, and where businesses want to set up shop, now, and for decades to come.
-Downtown must transform toward a vision of a resilient and vibrant downtown for everyone, with welcoming neighbourhoods, active streets, and well-used public spaces.”
-Calgary Arts Development has been participating in many sessions about the downtown strategy, as have artists, arts organizations, and festivals.
+Downtown must transform toward a vision of a resilient and vibrant downtown for everyone, with welcoming neighbourhoods, active streets, and well-used public spaces.Calgary Arts Development has been participating in many sessions about the downtown strategy, as have artists, arts organizations, and festivals.
 The arts sector’s ability to offer vibrant experiences and welcoming spaces are of great benefit to re-imagining Calgary’s downtown.

 Creative Economy